7 Ways You Can Help Elephants Right Now

 Elephants are one of the most intelligent animals on this planet.
 They have strong family ties and are known to grieve when one of their number dies.
 If one is hurt, others will help.
 They are playful, they are altruistic, going out of their way to not harm others, and they are majestic.

 Andrea Turkalo, an American scientist who was featured on 60 Minutes in a segment called “The Secret Language of Elephants,” has been studying a group of wild African elephants for over twenty years, trying to translate the animals’ complex vocalizations into an “elephant dictionary” and trying to protect them from poachers.
 The David Sheldrick Wildlife Trust has been rescuing and hand-rearing orphaned baby elephants (and rhinos) for years, with the ultimate goal of returning them to the wild when grown.

-It certainly seems that the largest land mammal on Earth is in a fight for its very existence.
+It certainly seems that the largest land mammals on Earth are in a fight for their very existence.
 Zoos like to say that they exist in part to help with conservation of species – and many of us take them for their word.
-Picture an excited child watching an elephant in its “habitat” – maybe with its baby – at a zoo.
+Picture an excited child watching an elephant in her “habitat” – maybe with her baby – at a zoo.
 Do you see them?
 Maybe it was you, not so many years ago.
 Now picture that same excited child at the circus, watching the elephants do tricks.
 Yep, could’ve been you again, before you were aware of the horrible treatment of circus animals.
 Once you know better, you do better.
 And elephants?
 They deserve better than we give them.

 There are things we all can do to help elephants, right now.
 Here are just a few:

 1. Support organizations working to protect habitat, to stop illegal poaching and ivory trade, or building sanctuaries and other places for domesticated elephants to live freely, such as these.